Estimation of Temporal Muon Signals in Water-Cherenkov Detectors of the Surface Detector of the Pierre Auger Observatory: Conclusion

 \section{Conclusion}

-We demonstrated that the muon component of SD signals can be effectively extracted using a model based on RNNs.
-The model exhibits a bias below $\pm2.5\%$ across a broad energy range and generalizes well to events simulated with different hadronic interaction models, supporting its applicability to real data.
+We demonstrated that the muon component of SD signals can be effectively extracted using an LSTM-based model.
+The method shows a bias below $\pm2.5\%$ across a broad energy range and good generalization to different hadronic interaction models, supporting its applicability to real data.
+Systematic effects will be addressed through data-driven corrections following~\cite{PhysRevD.111.022003}.

 An important validation of the network performance may be achieved with data from the Underground Muon Detector (UMD), a dedicated muon counter buried in the SD-750, which provides a direct measurement of air shower muons.
-Further developments will leverage the improved electronics and additional components of AugerPrime \cite{augerprime}, including surface scintillator detectors, to enable event-by-event mass composition studies at the highest energies.
+Further developments will leverage the improved electronics and additional components of AugerPrime~\cite{augerprime}, including surface scintillator detectors, to enable event-by-event mass composition studies at the highest energies.